 Diclofenac topical uses

-Diclofenac Topical is used in musculo-skeletal pain, dental pain and post operative pain.
+Diclofenac Topical is used in rheumatic pain, myalgia, arthralgia and musculo-skeletal pain.

 How diclofenac topical works

 Diclofenac topical is a non-steroidal anti-inflammatory drug (NSAID).
 It works by blocking the release of prostaglandin, that causes allergy symptoms and inflammation (swelling and redness).

 Common side effects of diclofenac topical